About

 Affordability

 According to the MADE Program's philosophy, we have done our best to make a high-level educational experience accessible to as many people as possible.
-Moreover, this year, thanks to a PNRR grant, many students will be able to participate in a workshop free of charge.
+Once again this year, Made Labs is offering a substantial number of scholarships to cover part of the participation costs for students.
+READ MORE ABOUT THE SCOLARSHIPS.

 Program